Centre for Computational Life Sciences (CCLS)

 The Centre for Computational Life Sciences was formed in 2018 by Michael Emmerich and Gerard van Westen.

-Since then monthly meetings and one day event have been successfully organised.
+Since then monthly meetings and events have been successfully organised.
 Participants come from the different institutes of the Science Department of Leiden University.

 Gerard van Westen

-I am Dr. Gerard van Westen, currently working at Leiden University (the Netherlands) as PI in computational drug discovery.
+I am Gerard van Westen, Professor of Artificial Intelligence & Medicinal Chemistry, currently working at Leiden University (the Netherlands) as PI in computational drug discovery.
 My main lines of research are on the one hand the application of various machine learning methods in pre-clinical and early-clinical drug discovery, and on the other hand the application of structure-based drug discovery methods.
 Currently I have 13 years of experience in this area and my interests closely align with the Center for Computational Life Sciences.

 In my group we use artificial intelligence approaches in various areas.
 Examples include the use of machine learning (regressors) to predict affinity of drug candidates (molecules) for drug targets (proteins) in a polypharmacological context.
 Input for these models are properties of the molecule (chemical), properties of the protein (e.g. binding site), and properties of the interaction (e.g. interaction type).
 Furthermore, we use classifiers in a similar way to predict activity or toxicity of drug candidates, but we also use images as input (based on high-throughput microscopy) for these models.
 Finally, we use generative neural networks to generate novel drug-candidates (using a sequential SMILES format) that meet one or more predefined criteria.
 In all these cases we use experimental validation to validate our models.
 For this we collaborate heavily with experimental groups (medicinal chemistry, chemical biology).